 In early April CCLA launched its COVID-19 Tickets Tracker Form.
 Since that time, CCLA has recorded the experiences of people from across the country.
-CCLA will be publishing a separate report titled "Stay Off the Grass: a Preliminary Report on COVID-19 Law Enforcement", which shares their stories and provides some powerful early warning signs regarding the dangers of moving from a public health response to one focused on public order.
-That report will be made available in the coming weeks.
+On June 24th, 2020, CCLA in collaboration with the Policing the Pandemic Mapping Project published a separate report titled "Stay Off the Grass: a Preliminary Report on COVID-19 Law Enforcement", which shares their stories and provides some powerful early warning signs regarding the dangers of moving from a public health response to one focused on public order.
+That report is available on CCLA's website.